Palantir555/palantir555.github.io/_posts/2016-06-08-reversing-huawei-4-dumping-flash.md

 U-boot.
 The bootloader.
 It's not compressed because the Ralink wouldn't know how to decompress it.
 2. `mainkernel.bin`:
-eCOS.
-The basic firmware that coordinates everything in runtime.
+Linux Kernel.
+The basic firmware in charge of controlling the bare metal.
 Compressed using `lzma`
 3. `mainrootfs.bin`:
 Filesystem.
 Contains all sorts of important binaries and configuration files.